|Degree||Specialization||Hours||Thesis Option*||Minor Option|

 Applicants who are a Texas State University degree recipient or are currently enrolled at Texas State need to request transcripts for any coursework NOT listed on the Texas State transcript.
 The Graduate College will provide the Texas State transcripts.

-Applicants who are not Texas State University degree recipients or are not currently enrolled at Texas State must submit one official transcript from each college or university attended.
-If your prior college or university does not send transcripts electronically, these transcripts must be mailed directly from the university or college attended or submitted in a sealed university envelope with the university registrar's signature on the back of the envelope to the following address:.
+Applicants who are not Texas State University degree recipients or are not currently enrolled at Texas State must submit one official transcript from each college or university from which credit was received.
+For institutions that do not use the SPEEDE service, the secure third party vendor must send the electronic transcript to email@example.com.
+If your previous colleges or universities do not have the ability to send official transcripts electronically in these formats, those transcripts must be mailed directly from the university or college attended or submitted in a sealed university envelope with the university registrar's signature on the back of the envelope to the following address (international transcripts must come directly from the main university’s Registrar’s Office):

 Texas State University